abedef/only-connect-puzzle-grid/README.md

 # Only Connect Puzzle Grid

-Implementation of Only Connect's Puzzle Grid game built with SvelteKit.
+Implementation of Only Connect's Puzzle Grid game built with SvelteKit (and statically deployed [here](https://oc.genieindex.ca/)).

 ## Caveats